OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSkinMaterial.md

         default: 0.5

-        <p>controls quality of glitter at distances where individual flakes cannot be perceived; at lower values, approximation kicks in earlier</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">controls quality of glitter at distances where individual flakes cannot be perceived; at lower values, approximation kicks in earlier</p>

     <h3>glitter_approximate_for_secondary_rays</h3>